BurlingtonCodeAcademy/jsah-june-2021-notes/week-1/session-1/command_line.md

 You can also run programs through the command line.
 To run a program through the command line, you type a preset keyword for the type of program you want to run, and then the name of the file you want to run.

+* Source code is the essence of a program
+* Source files are text files that contain source code
+* To run a JS file called *hello.js* `cd` into the directory where the file lives, then type `node hello.js`.
+This will execute the JS in the source file.

+> In the cookie recipe metaphor, the *source file* is the **recipe** and *running the program* is **cooking**.

+---

+# VS Code

+* VS Code is a code editor that allows us to more easily write and edit programs
 * To open VSCode from the command line you can issue the command `code .`
   * `code` is the keyword to open VSCode
   * `.` means "from this directory I'm currently in"